-Federal funds will cover about 80 percent of the total cost.
+Federal funds covered about 80 percent of the total cost.

+Direct rail service was restored on June 9, 2013.
 The tunnel closed on Nov.
 27, 2012.
-It is expected to re-open on or before June 8, 2013.
-During that time, RTA is operaing bus service between the east side bus loop area of the Brookpark Rapid Station and the limo staging area by the short-term parking garage at the Airport terminal, adjacent to the Rapid Station.
+While the tunnel was closed, RTA operated bus service between the east side bus loop area of the Brookpark Rapid Station and the limo staging area by the short-term parking garage at the Airport terminal, adjacent to the Rapid Station.

 The Red Line tracks enter a tunnel under State Route 237 and continue under an airport access road and a parking lot.
 The 1,628 feet long tunnel ends at RTA's Airport Station.

-The construction will improve safety and restore the tunnel structure, track and drainage systems.
-The drainage system isn't working as well as it should, and often creates muddy tracks.
-At 44 years old, the tunnel is nearing the end of its useful life.
-Trains are operating safely now, but upgrading this tunnel is an RTA priority.
+The construction improved safety and restored the tunnel structure, track and drainage systems.
+The drainage system was not working as well as it should, and often created muddy tracks.
+At 44 years old, the tunnel was near the end of its useful life.

 - Clean existing drainage pipes and replace damaged ones.